nataliegarcia-8/movieAPI/README.md

 - [GitHub Link](https://github.com/nataliegarcia-8/movieAPI)

 ## User Story

 ```
-AS AN individual who enjoys movies and acting,
+AS AN individual who enjoys movies and actors,
-I WANT to be able to easily search what movies actors are in,
+I WANT to be able to easily search actors movie credits,
-SO THAT I can keep up with what my favorite actors are starring in
+SO THAT I can keep up with what movies my favorite actors are in
 ```

 ## Table of Contents

 * [Installation](#installation)
 * [Questions](#questions)
 * [Contributors](#contributors)

 # Installation

-To run this application locally please do the following;
+To run this application locally please do the following:

 Following downloading the repository, using your termial, enter into the repository folder and enter into your terminal:
 - npm install